 A final scenario (1D_0 + 'pure' wastewater; Table 14) was configured that involved addition of wastewater that contained no nutrients.
-The objective of this was to isolate any potential effects that that are predicted to occur following wastewater discharge solely due to a slight reduction in residence time in receiving waters, rather than enhanced productivity due to nutrient addition.
+The objective of this was to isolate any potential effects that that are predicted to occur following wastewater discharge solely due to a slight reduction in residence time, rather than enhanced productivity due to nutrient addition.